nagix/chartjs-plugin-streaming/README.md

 ### Pull Model (Polling Based)

-In the pull model, the user code needs to asks for new data and pull it from a data source.
+In the pull model, the user code needs to ask for new data and pull it from a data source.
 To enable this, the plugin provides two options: `onRefresh` which is the callback function that is called at a regular interval to check the data source and `refresh` which specifies the interval.
 In this callback function, you can add data into the existing data array as usual, but you don't need to call the `update` function as it is called internally.

 This model is suitable for data sources such as web servers, Kafka (REST Proxy), Kinesis (Data Streams API) and other time series databases with REST API support including Elasticsearch, OpenTSDB and Graphite.